 How to rebel against beauty standards

-While it’s easy to complain that adverts, Photoshop, and the beauty, diet and fitness industries are responsible for creating impossible beauty standards, if as individuals we don’t take some responsibility for creating a different way of thinking, nothing will ever change.
+It’s easy to complain that ads, Photoshop, and the beauty and diet industries are responsible for creating impossible beauty standards; but if we want change, each of us needs to take some responsibility for creating a different way of thinking.

 You internalise what you are exposed to on a daily basis, including images, conversations, and advertising messages.